 Options for Tooth Replacement

-Following a tooth extraction, Drs.
-Adam or Christina will provide you with several options to replace the teeth.
+Following a tooth extraction, our doctors will provide you with several options to replace the teeth.
 Although tooth replacement is not always necessary, most of our patients are interested in options to replace their smile and chewing ability.
 Any questions you have about each treatment option will be thoroughly discussed prior to extracting your teeth.
 See our pages: Implants, Fillings, Crowns and Bridges, Dentures and Partials for more information on replacement options at our office.

 Are you in need of having a tooth extracted?
 Delaying this decision could result in pain and/or swelling.
 Call our office today, and our team will make your extraction experience as comfortable as possible!